jbkinney/14_sheu/README.md

 The data analysis pipeline consists of two parts:

-1. A preprocessing pipeline that maps Illumina reads to the yeast genome and computes non-smoohed replication profiles.
+1. A preprocessing pipeline that maps Illumina reads to the yeast genome and computes non-smoothed replication profiles.

 2. An analysis pipeline that computes smoothed replicaiton profiles, returns measurements of replication peak widths and heights, and generates the plots shown in the paper.